GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ```

 :::primary
-**Note**: If you change the environment and prefix, make sure you change the name of the lambda inside the `blueprints/terraform/architect-flows/DudeWheresMyStuffChat_v23-0.yaml` file to the name of the new lambda.
+**Note**: If you change the environment and prefix, make sure you change the name of the Lambda inside the `blueprints/terraform/architect-flows/DudeWheresMyStuffChat_v23-0.yaml` file to the name of the new Lambda.
 :::

 ### Run Terraform